 We are social creatures, it’s non-negotiable: healthy human beings crave and need social interaction.

-Of course, with the stakes are so high, it may not be an option; so how can we best take care of ourselves during the inevitable challenges we’ll face should it come to that?
+Of course, with the stakes so high, it may not be an option; so how can we best take care of ourselves during the inevitable challenges we’ll face during lockdown?

 Self-Care Tips to Survive Social Isolation

 I’ve put together a list of self-care tips to help keep you well should isolation become unavoidable.
 These are simple ideas which may be easily overlooked during times of stress or worry, but which will help to maintain good mental health.